srhemdev/fem-react/README.md

 [gh-page]: http://btholt.github.io/complete-intro-to-react/

-[TIP] Build Packages using npm run build as specified in the package.json it runs webpack to create modules for you.
+Build Packages using npm run build as specified in the package.json it runs webpack to create modules for you.

-[IMP] Please dont forget to do npm install to add the node modules.